Kern County DUI Accident Victim Attorneys

 The Establishment That Served Alcohol To The Driver

+In California, there is a “dram shop liability law.”
 This law generally protects establishments like liquor stores, bars, and restaurants from being held partially accountable in drunk driving cases.

-However, they could still be liable if our DUI attorneys can prove that they served alcoholic drinks to an intoxicated or underage individual (under 21 years old) who later injured or killed someone in a drunk driving accident.
+However, they could still be liable if our DUI attorneys can prove that they served alcoholic drinks to an intoxicated or underaged individual (under 21 years old) who later injured or killed someone in a drunk driving accident.

 The Parents Or Guardians